 - Academic Entrance, Transfer and Academic Excellence Scholarships are automatically awarded based on grades.

-- The CMU Leadership Scholarship, Athletic Merit Awards, Program Merit Awards and Redekop School of Business Awards are given based on grades but also on other specific criteria.
+- The CMU Leadership Scholarship and Merit Awards (Music, Business, Academic, Athletic) are awarded based on grades but also on other specific criteria.

 Visit our Undergrad Scholarships and Awards page for more details on each of the awards CMU offers.

 - There are bursaries available to students who have financial need.
-It is strongly recommended that you apply for a student loan (government or bank) in order to be considered for bursary assistance.
+It is recommended that you also apply for a student loan (government or bank) in addition to applying for bursaries.

-- Bursary applications will be available October 15 and the deadline for the completed application is November 15 with funds being distributed before the start of the winter semester.
+- Bursary applications will be available April 15 (for fall semester) and October 15 (for winter semester) with deadlines for the completed application on July 15 and November 15.
+Funds are distributed in time for the beginning of the semester.

-- Bursaries are available to students who are full-time (9 credit hours or more) in both the fall and winter semesters.
+- Bursaries are available to students who are full-time (nine credit hours or more) in both the fall and winter semesters.

-Undergraduate and Graduate students attending CMU who receive financial support from their church can have that support matched by CMU up to $250 per semester to a maximum of $500 per year for Canadian students and $500 per semester to a maximum of $1000 per year for American students.
+Undergraduate, Outtatown, and Graduate students attending CMU who receive financial support from their church can have that support matched by CMU up to $250 per semester to a maximum of $500 per year for Canadian students and $500 per semester to a maximum of $1,000 per year for American students.
 This grant is only available for the fall and winter semesters.

 Churches and Student please note the following: